richardlevy/TranslateAssist/README.md

 # TranslateAssist
 A Java tool for merging iOS localization string files with Google Translate documents

-I know that you should use a professional translation service, but for those that want to use Google Translate, this tool automates the merging of translated strings (as opposed to cut & pasting an going mad).
+I know that you should use a professional translation service, but for those that want to use Google Translate, this tool automates the merging of translated strings (as opposed to cut & pasting and going mad).

 Because Google Translate no longer offers a free API for translation, this is a 3 stage process: